How to plant a bulb lasagne: 5 simple steps for layers of spring color

 -

-This is the one thing that can kill your plants in winter, expert warns
+The one thing you need to know about winter pruning apple trees, according to an arborist

-Plants The one thing you need to watch out for when preparing your indoor plants for the winter season
+Grow Your Own A tree expert gives a top tip for winter pruning apple trees correctly

 By Anna Cottrell •